7 March Speech of Sheikh Mujibur Rahman: Reception

 International media had descended upon East Pakistan for the speech amidst speculation that Sheikh Mujib would make a unilateral declaration of independence from Pakistan.
 However, keeping in mind the failures of Rhodesia's Unilateral Declaration of Independence and of the Biafra struggle in Nigeria, he did not make a direct declaration.
 Nevertheless, the speech was effective in giving Bengalis a clear goal of independence.
+Mujib's speech was double edged, he did not call for independence or violence but ended the speech urging preparation for both.
+The speech also raised his profile in the minds of the Bengalis of East Pakistan.